 Electromagnetic radiation is as old as the universe, with light as its most familiar form.
 Today’s technological advancements have dramatically increased the presence of electromagnetic fields to the point that they many fear they may be damaging.
 Read on to find out what these electromagnetic fields are, how they are measured and why they can be damaging.

 What Are EMFs

 An electromagnetic field is also called EM field or EMF.
 It is one of the basic forces of nature.
 It is a physical field that is produced by electrically charged objects.
 An EMF is a combination of an electric and a magnetic field.
 Electric fields result from stationary charges while magnetic fields result from currents or moving charges.

-An Electro Magnetic Field or EMF has an effect on the behaviour of charged objects that are in the field.
+An Electro Magnetic Field or EMF has an effect on the behavior of charged objects that are in the field.
 It also expands indefinitely throughout space.
 Electromagnetic fields can be from natural or human made sources.
 EMFs are present in the environment, but can not be seen by the human eye.
 They are produced naturally by the build-up of electrical charges especially those that are associated with thunderstorms.
 Human-made sources of electromagnetic fields include using X-rays.
 The electricity from a power outlet has been identified to cause low frequency EMFS.
 On the other hand, radio waves used in transmitting information such as television antennas and mobile phone stations have been identified to cause high frequency EMFs or Radio Frequencies.

 How to Measure Electromagnetic Fields